PrajjwalSule/Slack-Reminder-Bot/README.md

 - Go to OAuth & Permissions.
 - Scroll down and find Scopes in the OAuth & Permissions.
 - Click on Add an AOuth Scope button.
-- Select Chat:write.
+- Select **`Chat:write`**.
 - Then click to install on workspace.
-- Select your workspace where you want to connect that bot, then click on allow.
+- Then click on allow.
 - After succesfully connected to your workspace you will find the **`OAuth Token`**.
 - Copy that Token.
-- Paste that Token in notepad or word in your loacl system for a moment.
+- Paste that Token in notepad or word in your local system for a moment.

 ### Create an channel name as reminders in your slack workspace.
-- Create a private channel in your workspace called as **`reminders`**
+- Create a private channel called as **`reminders`** in your workspace.

 ### Add that app to your workspace and channel.
 - Now add your created app to the **`reminders`** channel.

 ### Paste that token in SLACK_TOKEN variable.
-- Get that copies token.
+- Get that copied token.
-- Paste those credentials on .env file in variable name as **SLACK_TOKEN**
+- Paste that token credentials on a variable name as **SLACK_TOKEN** in .env file.